 Crisis Text Line: Text HOME to 741741

-The Wellness Counselors maintain an "open door" policy.
+The counselors maintain an "open door" policy.
 All conversations are kept confidential with the exception of sharing information that suggests risk of harm to the student or to another person.
 It’s important for students to know they have a safe place in the school to talk and do not have to struggle alone with a difficult time.

 - Provide support to students in all grade levels